antonarhipov/sonic-byte/sonic-byte-tutorial/src/appendix/synth-cheatsheet.md

 # Synth Cheat Sheet

-Quick reference for synths used in *Synthetic Apocalypse*.
+Quick reference for synths used in *Sonic Byte*.

 ## Primary Synths